MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/configure-https.md

    1. Close and save the file.

-   1. Launch the administrator's utility and [restart the web node](configure-admin-cli-stop-start.md).
+   1. Launch the administration tool/CLI and [restart the web node](configure-admin-cli-stop-start.md).

    1. Repeat on each web node.

 1. **On each compute node:**
     > These steps assume the trusted, signed HTTPS authentication certificate is already installed on the machine hosting the web node with a _private_ key.

-   1. Open the configuration file, \<compute-node-install-path>/appsettings.json.
-(Find the [install path](../operationalize/configure-find-admin-configuration-file.md) for your version.)
+   1. Open the configuration file, [\<compute-node-install-path>](../operationalize/configure-find-admin-configuration-file.md)/appsettings.json.

    1. In the file, search for the section starting with: "BackEndConfiguration": {